Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 `2019-`
 __Mathematics Tutor, University of North Texas__

-- Tutors fellow students in a multitude of math courses, learning how to Illustrate and convey complex concepts to others effectively.
+* Tutors fellow students in a multitude of math courses, learning how to Illustrate and convey complex concepts to others effectively.

 `2012-18`
 __United States Army, National Guard__

-- Worked in the medical sector learning how to solve problems efficiently and quickly.
+* Worked in the medical sector learning how to solve problems efficiently and quickly.
-- Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.
+* Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.

 ## Education

 `2018-21`
-__University of North Texas__ B.S.
-Data Science, Minor in Mathematics, Statistics Certification.
+__University of North Texas__

+* B.S.
+Data Science, Minor in Mathematics, Statistics Certification
-__Current GPA__: 3.9
+	- __Current GPA__: 3.9

 ## Technical skills